Ray Anthony: Personal life

+Anthony married singer Dee Keating (1920–1965).
+Anthony and Keating had met while both were working with Al Donahue.
+Dee also sang for Anthony in his own big band.

-On August 29, 1955, he married actress Mamie Van Doren in Toledo, Ohio.
+On August 29, 1955, he married sexpot actress Mamie Van Doren in Toledo, Ohio.
 Their son Perry Ray was born on March 18, 1956.
-After Van Doren filed for divorce in 1958, citing "cruelty" and long absences, they finally divorced in 1961, with Van Doren being granted custody of Perry.
-He lives in Hollywood, in a house he lived in since 1975.
+After Van Doren filed for divorce in 1958, citing "cruelty" and long absences, they divorced in 1961, with Van Doren being granted custody.

+As of 2022 he was still living in Hollywood, in the same house since 1975.
 Anthony has reported to have suffered from hearing loss in recent years, described as having "diminished considerably".

-A house Anthony bought in Sherman Oaks, Los Angeles in 1952 and lived in for a few years was listed in 2018 for $4.5 million.
+A house Anthony bought in the Sherman Oaks neighborhood of Los Angeles in 1952 and lived in for a few years was listed in 2018 for $4.5 million.

 Anthony became the last living member of Glenn Miller's band when trombonist Nat Peck died in 2015.
 He turned 100 on January 20, 2022.

 Legacy

 Anthony was considered one of the most modern big band leaders.

 In the lyrics to "Opus One", which imagine a number of players all performing the song, he is cited along with Les Brown and his Band of Renown:

 If Mr. Les Brown can make it renown.

 And Ray Anthony could swing it for me.

 Anthony has been honored with a star on the Hollywood Walk of Fame.

+He is listed as the oldest living recorded musician.